Posted on Tuesday, April 1st, 2025 at 9:00 am

 Whiplash Injury

 When a car is hit from behind, the sudden force causes the head to jerk forward and then snap back.
-This violent motion can stretch and tear muscles, ligaments, and tendons in the neck.
+This violent motion can stretch and tear neck muscles, ligaments, and tendons.
 Whiplash symptoms don’t always show up right away.
-However, when they do, they may include a stiff neck, headaches, dizziness, and trouble moving your head.
-Some victims deal with pain for weeks, while others suffer from long-term effects such as chronic headaches and reduced mobility.
+However, when they do, they may include a stiff neck, headaches, dizziness, and trouble moving the head.
+Some victims deal with pain for weeks, while others suffer long-term effects like chronic headaches and reduced mobility, factors that can impact a personal injury settlement significantly.

 Soft Tissue Damage